serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-24-akka-streams-and-rabbitmq.markdown

 We create the Duct by calling the companion object with an input type - `Duct[RabbitMessage]`.
 At this point our Duct has a type of `Duct[RabbitMessage, RabbitMessage]`.
 Later on we are doing some processing using the `map` operator:

 * acknowledge the message
-* retrieve the message body
+* retrieve the message body as String
 * log the message

 The transformed message that leaves our Duct is a String.
 So the final type is `Duct[RabbitMessage, String]`.